KewaiiGamer/ElevatorMod-Cubyz/README.md

 This process supports multiple mods in the same instance without making changes to code as long as each mod is done in their own mods/ subfolder

-*switching patching via [Wasm](https://github.com/OneAvargeCoder193/Cubyz/tree/wasm) will be done in the near future!*
+*switching to patching via [Wasm](https://github.com/OneAvargeCoder193/Cubyz/tree/wasm) may be considered in the future!*